QualiSystems/devguide_source/_devops/8.2.0/devops-integration.md

 ### Sandbox REST API Missing and Upcoming Features

-The Sandbox REST API has some known limitations.
-Currently (as of CloudShell 7.1GA) it does not support blueprint inputs and the creation of future (pending) reservation of sandboxes.
-The blueprint feature is currently "in the oven" and scheduled for a 7.2EA release.
-If your CloudShell environment does require those features you may need to fall back to the _cloudshel-automation-api_ package API for sandbox reservation.

 The following code demonstrates implementing the same basic flow using the Python package:

 {% github_sample_ref /QualiSystems/devguide_examples/blob/master/devops_integration/python_api/python_api_example.py %}